EoS-FM: Can an Ensemble of Specialist Models act as a Generalist Feature Extractor?: Experiments

 To better quantify this, we employ the \textit{Average Distance To Best} (Avg.~DTB) metric proposed in \cite{adorni2025towards}, which computes the mean absolute difference between a model’s performance and the best score achieved on each dataset.
 Unlike \emph{“number of top-2s”} metric reported in the Pangaea Benchmark, Avg.~DTB rewards models that perform reliably well on all tasks rather than excelling at a few while failing on others.

-As shown in Table~\ref{table:results}, EoS-FM achieves the lowest Avg.~DTB (3.81) among all tested models, including much larger ones like CROMA (303M parameters).
-This indicates that, despite having less than one-fourth the parameters of the largest tested models, EoS-FM is the most consistent across all 11 downstream tasks.
+We compare our method to all models included in the original release of the Pangaea benchmark, as well as to two recent baselines that evaluated themselves on Pangaea in their respective works: Terramind~\cite{jakubik2025terramind} and Thor~\cite{forgaard2026thor}.
+The authors of Terramind and Thor did not report results on two datasets from the Pangaea benchmark (xView2 and BioMassters), following the recommendation of the Pangaea authors regarding reproducibility considerations.
+In our case, we were able to obtain stable results on these two datasets and therefore report the performance of EoS-FM across all tasks.
+The DTB metric is computed using only the available performance values for each model: over 11 tasks for all models except Terramind and Thor, for which it is computed over 9 tasks.

-EoS-FM ranks first on the FiveBillionPixels benchmark and second on both AI4Farms and SpaceNet7 Change Detection, demonstrating its ability to generalize across very heterogeneous remote sensing modalities: from high-resolution optical imagery to coarse multi-temporal data.
+As shown in Table~\ref{table:results}, EoS-FM achieves the lowest Avg.~DTB (4.58) among all tested models, on par with TerraMind Large (4.65).
+This indicates that, despite having one-fourth the parameters of the largest tested models, EoS-FM is the most consistent across all 11 downstream tasks.
+TerraMind and EoS-FM are the only tested models that outperform the supervised baselines (UNet Avg.
+DTB 6.01).
+EoS-FM ranks first on the FiveBillionPixels, HLS Burn Scars, and Spacenet 7 Change Detection dataset, and second on AI4SmallFarms and xView2, demonstrating its ability to generalize across very heterogeneous remote sensing modalities: from high-resolution optical imagery to coarse multi-temporal data.
 On the AI4Farms dataset in particular, it significantly surpasses all other RSFMs, being the only frozen model to approach the performance of a fully trained encoder.

 Another notable finding concerns the UNet baseline.
-The original Pangaea authors observed that this fully supervised baseline outperformed all RSFMs on average, suggesting a gap between pretraining and task-specific adaptation.
-Using our new metric, this finding stands: the best frozen model of the Pangaea benchmark (CROMA) achieves an average DTB of 6.02, which significantly underperforms the 3.98 of Unet.
-However, our model closes this gap completely: EoS-FM matches and even slightly surpasses the UNet in Avg.~DTB (3.81 vs. 3.98), while maintaining the benefits of frozen encoder adaptation and pretraining versatility.
+The original Pangaea authors observed that, in the full data regime, this fully supervised baseline outperformed all RSFMs on average, suggesting a gap between pretraining and task-specific adaptation.
+Using our new metric, this finding stands: the best frozen model of the original Pangaea benchmark (CROMA) achieves an average DTB of 8.05, which underperforms the 6.01 of Unet.
+However, both TerraMind and our model close this gap completely: they significantly surpasses the UNet in Avg.~DTB (4.58 and 4.65 vs. 6.01), while maintaining the benefits of frozen encoder adaptation and pretraining versatility.